in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service.md

 - How to create a Post REST Service for registering a course for student?
 - How to execute Rest Services from Postman?

+## Rest Services in this Guide

+In this guide, we will create services adhering to Level2.
+We will use proper URIs and use HTTP methods.

+We will create three service methods:

+- `@GetMapping("/students/{studentId}/courses")`: You can ask the courses a specific student has registered for using request method Get and example uri /students/Student1/courses.
+- `@GetMapping("/students/{studentId}/courses/{courseId}")`: You can ask a specific course for a specific student using request method Get and example uri /students/Student1/courses/Course1.
+- `@PostMapping("/students/{studentId}/courses")` : You can register a student for a course by sending a POST request to URI /students/Student1/courses

 ## Tools you will need
 - Maven 3.0+ is your build tool
 - Your favorite IDE.
 We use Eclipse.